MarkIrahCarey/youtube_downloader/readme.md

 **or if you are in windows, this should also work**

-`python -m install Pillow requests, yt-dlp`
+`python -m pip install pillow requests yt-dlp`

 ## Other Planned Features